Finding Strength in Vietnam

 Thankfully, I never got scammed again since this misadventure happened.
 I suppose the universe has its way of teaching us lessons in the most inconvenient ways.

 A photo of me outside of the Notre Dame Cathedral in Ho Chi Minh City.
-Photo taken by Nim.
+Photo was taken by Nim.